voxpupuli/puppet-vault_lookup/README.md

 ```
 $ vault auth enable cert
 ```
-3. Upload the Puppet Server CA certificate to vault After cert auth has been enabled for Vault, you can upload your the CA certificate from your Puppet Server to Vault and add it as a trusted certificate.
+3. Upload the Puppet Server CA certificate to Vault After cert auth has been enabled for Vault, you upload the CA certificate from your Puppet Server to Vault and add it as a trusted certificate.